Black Duncan in BR Days. PDF version

 In order to get the ABC motor and gearbox to fit it was necessary to carve a chunk out of the footplate under the cab.
-It is well hidden by the cab floor and gives plenty of room to fit the gear wheel into.
+It is well hidden by the cab floor and gives plenty of room into which to fit the gear wheel.
 It would have been somewhat easier done before the cab was soldered in place.
 Back to Top

 I carved it out with an abrasive disc in the minidrill after carefully measuring it up.
 However, it was later modified when it became necessary to change the motor/gearbox because the gear wheel was on the other side.
-The motor fitted easily into this space and as a consequence both stands vertical and clear of the ash pan so I filled the ash pan with lead.
+The motor fitted easily into this space and consequently stands both vertically and clear of the ash pan so I filled the ash pan with lead.

 There are three layers in the pan, the top one has a cut out to accommodate a gear wheel.
 The two pieces either side still leaves plenty of room for the motor.

 Now up on its wheels with the brakes and connecting rods fitted it needs only running in before fitting the inside valve gear.

 The boiler is a pretty standard item of an etched wrapper and spacers.
 I annealed it first then rolled it, taped up the joint with heat resistant tape and soldered in the front spacer.
 Back to Top